Monday, January 16, 2012

 I soon learned that educating people about a concept riddled with misconceptions launched me into the battle of my life.

-Thankfully, today came along, and I'm reminded how Martin Luther King fought against racism with powerful words, public marches-- both peaceful means.
+Thankfully, today came along, and I'm reminded how Martin Luther King fought against stubborn closed minds with powerful words, public marches-- both peaceful means.
 Then I glanced at binders of books lined on my bookshelf of other heroes or rather heroines who fought also with the power of speech for their causes.
-One was a little old lady, a widow, with no political connection or any measurable wealth who single handedly fought against deep-pocket developers, went to Congress and in 1979 and saved the Art Deco buildings in South Beach from being demolished.
-The are artistic and have history.
+One was a little old lady, a widow, with no political connection or any measurable wealth who single handedly fought against deep-pocket developers, went to Congress and in 1979 saved the Art Deco buildings in South Beach from being demolished.
+They are artistic and have history.
 Her name was Barbara Capitman.
-Today I honor that through my own business of offering Art Deco Walking Tours.
-Then there is Marjory Stoneman Douglas, another little old lady who became an activist at the age of 70+ and fought to save the Florida Panthers and the Everglades.
+Then there is Marjory Stoneman Douglas, another little old lady who became an activist at the age of 70+ and fought to save the Florida panther and the Everglades.
 These were women of vision and conviction.
 Sure Barbara Capitman was called the Crazy Art Deco Lady and I can only imagine what they must have called Marjory Stoneman Douglas.
 These figures, heroes remind of the phrase "One person can make a difference".
 While my goal remains undeterred I pray others will join me sooner than later to make a difference and save lives.
 To lessen the suffering of animals and humans.

 As Robin Roberts on Good Morning America so eloquently said this morning, "today is a reminder to use our voice, a day of service".
 So I will.